Pursuing her passion and empowering others along her journey, we chatted with TeamVivida's Paula Villarroel

-We’re so proud you took 1st Place in Chile’s Kitesurf and Snowkite championships this year.
+We’re so proud you took 1st place in Chile’s Kitesurf and Snowkite championships this year (2018).
 Tell us, how does it feel going into competition?

 I love challenges and that is why I love to compete.
 The adrenaline caused by the anxiety prior to hearing your name out loud, is a feeling that fuels me and motivates me to improve.
 To give the best of myself and to do it the best way I can is something that comforts me, regardless of the result.

-If you had to pick your favourite kitesurf spot?
+If you had to pick your favourite kitesurf spot, where would it be?

 Los Roques, Venezuela is a destination I will go back to anytime I can.
 Besides being an amazing spot for kite, it is the most beautiful place I have been to.
 People also have such a great vibe that it makes you fall in love with it even more.